Planning and food growing - lessons from Brighton and Hove

 Making Hull a food city

-Project partners Food4Hull are thrilled at their success in getting food issues on the agenda in the new draft local plan for Hull.
+Project partners Food4Hull were thrilled at their success in getting food issues on the agenda in the new draft local plan for Hull.
 Back in 2014, Food4Hull responded to the consultation on Issues and Options for the future of the area & pointed out how local food growing contributes to the future vision for Hull especially as health is a key priority.
 Late in 2015 when the first draft plan was published they were disappointed no policies specifically mentioned food growing.
 They submitted a robust response and in June 2016, the (almost) final draft contained a whole new section on local food growing.
 By December 2016, the policies and text had been further edited and they could see the results of their efforts in getting food on the planning radar.
 The new Local Plan was adopted in 2017 with a whole section on local food growing and a new policy.
+In 2020 Hull City Council published a Residential Design Guide which illustrates how growing space can be incorporated into new development even where space is limited.

 The city is the third most deprived local authority area.
 Residents typically suffer from poorer health and lower levels of educational attainment than the national averages.
 So once the relevance of planning for food growing had been pointed out, the Council was amenable to using its planning powers to address this issue.